wadedavis13/flowsa/DataQualityPedigreeMatrix.md

 2. Allocation of amount data with data representing another flow results in a 1 point quality deduction for TechnologicalCorrelation.
 3. Lack of certainty over whether an activity represents a commodity or an industry results in a 1 point quality deduction for TechnologicalCorrelation.
 4. For DataCollection, percentage of production value, mass or activity is preferred over number of establishments.
+5. When records are aggregated, a flow-weighted average of data quality scores is calculated.

 ## Notes